 Chicken Dumplin' SoupHow can you not love a soup that is called Chicken Dumplin' Soup?
 I mean really!

 When we were chatting one day over on the Facebook page about Chicken and Dumplings, or more specifically, drop dumplings versus rolled dumplings, one of the readers there mentioned using tortillas as her dumplings.
 When I ran across this recipe for soup and saw that it used tortillas for dumplings, I knew I had to try it.
 Boy am I glad that I did.
-It is downright yummy y'all!
+It is downright yummy y'all and not only that, super, super easy to throw together too.
+Let's make some!

 Sunday, February 13, 2011